BLimmie/eyewire_validator/README.md

 ## Summary of Eyewire and Terms

 ### Terms
+* Volume: A 3D image stack
+* Seed: The initial segments in a cube
-* Cube: A 3D image stack given to players as a task
+* Cube: A 3D image stack and seed given to players as a task
+* Task: See Cube
 * Trace: The act of propogating the seed to find missing segments within a cube
 * Scythe: A high-ranking, established Eyewire player, given additional responsibilities of validating individual cubes
 * Reap: Using a scythe's override powers to fix a cube
 * Merger: A segment that contains volumes of two different neurons

 ### The Eyewire Task Pipeline
 In Eyewire, players are given a 256x256x256 segmented 3D image (called a cube) containing a set of seed segments propogated from previous tasks.
 Players are to propogate (a.k.a. tracing) the seed and find the missing segments in the cube, giving Eyewire the nickname "adult coloring."
 As players play individual cubes, their traces are aggregated into a consensus and marked as the combined trace of the playerbase.